teimg/splitty-expense-manager/README.md

 `client/src/main/resources/client/config/custom.properties`
 which is generated upon running the client app for the first time.

-The client email can be configured in the file `client/src/main/resources/client/config/mail.properties`.
+The user's email credentials and a default address for testing can be configured in the file `client/src/main/resources/client/config/mail.properties`.

 ## Technology